Severson-Group/AMDC-Hardware/Accessories/Kaman_IO_ConverterBoard/docs/README.md

 - Outputs: 2x2 (The single ended outputs are duplicated to accommodate driving multiple ADCs on the Kaman sensor)

 ## Glitch Filtering
 The Kaman I/O Converter Board REV B features glitch filters implemented using cascading Schmitt-Triggers.
 The glitch filters were included to remove digital noise propagating from the Kaman PCB to the Converter Board PCB.
-Each glitch filter consists of two Schmitt-Triggers preceded by a 1MHz LPF and 16MHz LPF respectively.
-The low pass filters normalize the digital signals to the intended operating speeds before entering the Schmitt-Triggers.
-The Schmitt-Triggers are cascaded to prevent metastability issues.
+Each glitch filter consists of two Schmitt-Triggers preceded by a 16MHz LPF and 1MHz LPF respectively.
+The low pass filters prevent short errant pulses and noise from propagating through, corrupting the SPI data from the Kaman sensor.
+The LPF corner frequencies were chosen based on LTspice simulation approximating the noise that was physically measured on the Kaman SPI line.
+The 16MHz LPF is intended to reduce high frequency noise/ripple on the data line, while the 1MHz LPF is intended to reject short pulses/glitches that are propagated through the data line.
+1MHz is the maximum expected clock frequency of the data line.

+While cascading the Schmitt-Triggers can prevent metastability issues, they were initially chosen to be cascaded from experience with this "cookbook" design.
+This is a filter arrangement that had been used in the past with success and the topology was applied here.
+This design can likely be implemented with a single non-inverting Schmitt trigger.

+The LPF corner frequencies will need to be tuned once the board is complete as the noise characteristics will change.
+The added propagation delay needs to be accounted for in the SPI receiver of the AMDC.

 ### Schmitt-Triggers

-More information about the Schmitt-Triggers...

 More information about cascading Schmitt-Triggers can be found [here](https://arxiv.org/pdf/2006.08415.pdf).